Snigdh27/gofr_crud_operations/README.md

 # gofr_crud_operations
 # CRUD Movies Go

 CRUD Movies Go is a simple Go web application that provides endpoints to perform CRUD (Create, Read, Update, Delete) operations on a collection of movies.
-It uses the Gorilla Mux router for handling HTTP requests.
+It uses the Gofr Framework for handling HTTP requests.

 ## Features